mattpardee/github-pr-activity/README.md

 # Github PR activity

-Get pull request activity over the last N days for a specific member of your organization.
+Get authored and commented-on pull request activity over the last N days for a specific member of your organization.

 ## Installation